 Jump-start your summer vacation by spending Memorial Day weekend in DC.
 Friday marks the beginning of the National Gallery of Art’s Jazz in the Garden, a summer-long series of free Friday-night jazz performances.

-On Sunday, catch the powerful sight of thousands of motorcyclists riding down Pennsylvania Avenue to the U.S. Capitol to advocate for veterans rights during Rolling Thunder.
+On Sunday, catch the powerful sight of thousands of motorcyclists riding down Pennsylvania Avenue to the U.S. Capitol to advocate for veterans rights during Rolling Thunder XXVIII.
 Pack a picnic and head to the National Mall on Sunday night for a free concert by the National Symphony Orchestra.

 On Memorial Day, witness the moving tributes at DC’s military memorials and Arlington National Cemetery, and watch the National Memorial Day Parade travel down Constitution Avenue.
 The weekend is also a particularly moving time to visit DC’s many war memorials, including the World War II Memorial, Korean War Memorial and the Vietnam Veterans Memorial.

 For more ideas, check out our 10 Ways to Celebrate Memorial Day Weekend in Washington, DC.